Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 * **Overview**

-When the program starts running, WonderEcho Pro will announce **I’m ready** and begin monitoring the environment.
+When the program starts running, WonderEcho Pro will announce **I'm ready** and begin monitoring the environment.

 Say the wake word to activate WonderEcho Pro, and it will respond with **I'm here**.
 By default, the firmware uses the wake word **Hello Hiwonder**, please confirm the firmware version to use the correct wake word.